 Students may be encouraged or desire to take certain courses at another institution.
 Such courses must constitute part of a coherent program for the student.
-All such courses, therefore, must be approved by the Registry Officer in advance.
+All such courses, therefore, must be approved by the Academic Advising Coordinator in advance.
 Normally students will not be permitted to take courses at another institution that are offered at King's.
-Students will be expected to take at least 50% of their major/first concentration, or minor/second concentration courses at King's.
+Students will be expected to take at least 50% of their major/ first concentration, or minor/second concentration courses at King's.

 Only students in good standing will be given permission to take courses elsewhere.
-Students will only be granted permission to take courses elsewhere such that the combination of King's and the external courses does not exceed a normal course load unless permission for a course overload is received (see page 67).
+Students will only be granted permission to take courses elsewhere such that the combination of King's and the external courses does not exceed a normal course load unless permission for a course overload is received (see page 68).

-"Request to Enroll in a Course at Another Institution" forms are available in the Office of the Registrar.
+"Request to Enroll in a Course at Another Institution" forms are available in the Registration and Student Finance Office.